 In 2013, women's professional golf returned to French Lick Resort for the first time since 1960.
-Now in its third year, the Legends Championship will again be played on the highly acclaimed Pete Dye Course at French Lick Resort.
-Back to defend her 2014 title will be Laurie Rinker plus other legends of the LPGA such as Juli Inkster, Jane Blalock, Pat Bradley, JoAnne Carner, Laura Davies and Rosie Jones.
+Now in its fourth year, The Legends Championship will again be played on the highly acclaimed Pete Dye Course at French Lick Resort.

 Inkster, Stephenson triumphant in 2015

 FRENCH LICK, Ind. – Two of the greatest names in the history of women’s golf were champions again on Sunday in The Legends Championship, played on the rugged Pete Dye Course at French Lick Resort.